denpadokei/CustomMenuMusic/README.md

 # CustomMenuMusic

 ## Custom Menu Music v1.5.0
 Changes the music in the menu!
-You can use either a randomly selected song from your CustomSongs folder, or add your own music to the `BeatSaber\CustomMenuSongs` folder.
+You can use either a randomly selected song from your Custom Songs library, or add your own music to the `BeatSaber\CustomMenuSongs` folder.

 ### Configuration
-By default it reads the `BeatSaber\CustomMenuSongs` folder.
-If this folder does not exist, it will be created for you.

-To use songs from the `BeatSaber\CustomSongs` folder, simply go into `Beat Saber\UserData\CustomMenuMusic.ini` and change `UseCustomMenuSongs` to `False`.

-To disable the Now Playing feature, set `ShowNowPlaying` to `False`.
+By default it reads from your Custom Songs library.

+Settings to change the menu song source, as well as other features (such as the new **Now Playing** feature) are accessible from the settings menu in game.

-All songs files **HAVE** to be `.ogg` format *(I tried to support MP3s, unfortunately it's not possible)*.
+All song files **HAVE** to be `.ogg` format.

-The Now Playing feature will pull the name from `info.json` if available *(i.e. a CustomSongs song)*, otherwise it will use the filename without the extension.

-Thanks to **andruzzzhka** and **Lunikc** for their base code.
+Thanks to **andruzzzhka**, **Lunikc**, and **lolPants** for their base code.
+Special thanks to **Klouder** for the cute icon in the BSIPA Mods List.

 #### Changelog :
-- **v1.5.0** : *Refactored some code.
-Added UI to show the currently playing song.*
+- **v1.5.0** : *Refactored **a lot**.
+Added Settings UI, Now Playing feature, volume controls, and loop toggle.
+Updated BSIPA Mod List entry.*
 - **v1.4.0** : *Updated to 1.0.0 and BSIPA.
 Removed Despacito.*
 - **v1.3.0** : *Updated to 0.13.2.
 If user has no songs in their CustomMenuSongs folder, Despacito is added*
 - **v1.1.2** : *Now default setting is CustomMenuSongs and reads CustomSongs if empty.*